 360 Approach to Women’s Heart Health

-As we come to the end of Heart Awareness Month, a few very real facts to keep in mind about heart health.
 According to the American Heart Association, heart disease is the number one killer of women in the U.S. — heart attacks kill more women than all cancers, respiratory diseases and Alzheimer disease combined.
 More than 42 million women are affected by some form of cardiovascular disease in this country and the statistics are staggering; 432,000 (35.3%) of deaths in American women older than 20 are caused by cardiovascular disease each year.

 If you are an African American woman or a Latina, you “have more risk factors than Caucasian women.”
 Here are the alarming facts: